A journey towards better Ruby on Rails testing practices

 I slowly discovered that this came with drawbacks.

-First, speed: Each time we instantiate a flight, a rocket and its engine instance will be added to it.
-If we create it, flight, rocket and engine records will be created, alongside with a passenger record, associated to the flight.
+First, speed: Each time we instantiate a flight, both a rocket and its engine instance will be added to it.
+If we create it, flight, rocket and engine records will be created, alongside a passenger record, associated to the flight.
 These dependencies are unnecessary when we use the flight object in an isolated use case, like model specs.
 Creating them slows down the whole test suite.

 standalone_rocket = create(:rocket, engine: nil)